 The CBC/Radio-Canada, Spafax Canada Inc., The Banff Centre and Canada Council for the Arts and their affiliates shall assume no liability of any kind whatsoever in any cases in which their inability to act results from an event or situation beyond their control, including more particularly a strike, lock-out or any other labour dispute in their place of business or the places of business of the organizations or businesses whose services are used to hold this competition.

-All personal information, such as your name, address, telephone number, email address, year of birth and occupation, is collected solely for the purposes of administering this competition and shall not be used for any other purpose without your consent.
+All personal information, such as your name, address, telephone number and email address, is collected solely for the purposes of administering this competition and shall not be used for any other purpose without your consent.
 By providing this information, you consent to it being used for the stated purposes.

 In case of appeals, all English participant claims will be addressed in the Toronto courts.